blog thumbnail

 At Sigma School, we offer two learning modes to fit into various schedules:

 • Flexible Full-Time or Part-Time Bootcamp: Join live classes in person at our office or online from home.
 We offer both part-time and full-time options during the weekdays.
 Part-time students finish by noon, giving you more flexibility.
 Full-time students get the added benefit of consulting hours after class.
+Learn more about online coding school and its benefits

 • Self-Paced: Learn at your own pace by accessing recorded lectures and course materials whenever it suits you.
 This mode allows for ultimate flexibility, letting you go through the curriculum on your own time.